 Ocean dynamics (NEMO-OCE)

-It is primitive equation model adapted to regional and global ocean circulation problems down to kilometric scale.
-Prognostic variables are the three-dimensional velocity field, a linear or non-linear sea surface height, the temperature and the salinity.
+OCE is the physical ocean component of NEMO.
+It is a primitive equation model adapted to simulate regional and global ocean circulation up to kilometric scales.
+The prognostic variables are: the three-dimensional velocity field, linear or non-linear sea surface height, temperature and salinity.

 Sea Ice (NEMO-SI3)